The Founder's Guide to

 Overview

 1517 Fund is a venture capital fund established in 2015 by co-founders Danielle Strachman and Michael Gibson.
 Based in the United States, the fund focuses on supporting young entrepreneurs, particularly those who are dropouts, students, or deep tech scientists.
-The organization aims to take uncredentialed individuals seriously and assist them in starting, building, and growing their ventures.
+The organization is dedicated to taking uncredentialed individuals seriously and assisting them in starting, building, and growing their ventures.

 Learn More